Cosmic Ray Ionization of Low-Excitation Lines in Active Galactic Nuclei and Starburst Galaxies

 \section{Introduction}

 Several mechanisms can contribute to gas ionization in galaxies.
-First and foremost there is photoionization caused by Ultraviolet (UV) and X-ray emission from star-forming regions \citep[e.g.][]{Evans_1985, McKee_1989} and supermassive black holes in active galactic nuclei \citep[AGN; e.g.][]{2004aGroves,2004bGroves,Gallimore_2004,Wolfire_2022}.
+First and foremost, there is photoionization caused by ultraviolet (UV) and X-ray emission from star-forming regions \citep[e.g.][]{Evans_1985, McKee_1989} and supermassive black holes in active galactic nuclei \citep[AGN; e.g.][]{2004aGroves,2004bGroves,Gallimore_2004,Wolfire_2022}.
 Additionally, AGN- and starburst-driven outflows produce shock waves through jets and winds that heat and compress the gas \citep{Bicknell_2000, Fragile_2004, Sutherland_2017}, resulting in excitation, ionization, and widening of the spectral line profiles.
-Diagnostic tools such as the Baldwin, Phillips, and Terlevich diagrams (BPT; \citealt{1981BPT}) were developed to analyze the gas excitation mechanisms in emission-line galaxies.
-These are built using the following optical line ratios: $[\ion{O}{iii}]\lambda5007\rm \mathring{A}$/H$\beta$, $[\ion{N}{ii}]\lambda6584\rm \mathring{A}$/H$\alpha$, $[\ion{S}{ii}]\lambda\lambda 6716,6731\rm \mathring{A}$/H$\alpha$, and $[\ion{O}{i}]\lambda6300\rm \mathring{A}$/H$\alpha$.
-The BPT diagrams were complemented with the theoretical ``maximum starburst limit'' according to photoionization models \citep{2001Kewley}, to identify AGN-dominated galaxies, an empirical separation between star-forming galaxies and Seyfert-\textsc{H\,ii} composite nuclei \citep{2003Kauf}, and an empirical division between Seyfert and low-ionization nuclear emission-line region (LINER) galaxies \citep{2006Kewley,Schawinski_2007}.
+Diagnostic tools, such as the Baldwin, Phillips, and Terlevich diagrams (BPT; \citealt{1981BPT}), have been developed to analyze the gas excitation mechanisms in emission-line galaxies.
+The BPT diagram is built using the following optical line ratios: $[\ion{O}{iii}]\lambda5007\rm \mathring{A}$/H$\beta$, $[\ion{N}{ii}]\lambda6584\rm \mathring{A}$/H$\alpha$, $[\ion{S}{ii}]\lambda\lambda 6716,6731\rm \mathring{A}$/H$\alpha$, and $[\ion{O}{i}]\lambda6300\rm \mathring{A}$/H$\alpha$.
+These diagrams have since been complemented with the theoretical ``maximum starburst limit'' according to photoionization models \citep{2001Kewley} in order to identify AGN-dominated galaxies, an empirical separation between star-forming galaxies and Seyfert-\textsc{H\,ii} composite nuclei \citep{2003Kauf}, and an empirical division between Seyfert and low-ionization nuclear emission-line region (LINER) galaxies \citep{2006Kewley,Schawinski_2007}.